tonyedgecombe/cot_ledger/README.md

-# cot_ledger
-Ledger Syntax for Cot Editor
+# Ledger Syntax for Cot Editor